ironbar/luxai/reports/04_Modeling.md

 ### 7.4 Next steps

-Ensembling models, data augmentation at test
+Ensembling models, data augmentation at test, give different weight to the losses, it seems that city action overfits first

 ## Iteration n.
 Iteration_title